 After auditioning for about two-thirds of the teams in the major leagues last month and considering offers from four clubs, Keith Foulke comes out of retirement, signing a $700,000, one-year contract with the A's.
 The 35 year-old reliever, best known for throwing the last pitch in the 2004 World Championship for the victorious Red Sox, retired prior to the 2007 season after signing a deal with the indians.

-Two days after the story breaks on SI.com, Alex Rodriguez admits to and then apologizes for his use of performance-enhancing drugs when he played shortstop for the Rangers from 2001 to 2003.
+Alex Rodriguez, two days after the story breaks on SI.com, admits to and then apologizes for his use of performance-enhancing drugs when he played shortstop for the Rangers from 2001 to 2003.
 In an exclusive interview conducted on ESPN, the Yankees superstar acknowledges using PEDs, hoping to fulfill the expectations after signing a record 10-year, $252 million contract with Texas.

 Greg Gagne is selected to be the twenty-second member of the Twins Hall of Fame.
 During his ten-year tenure with the team, which included the World Championship seasons of 1987 and 1991, the light-hitting shortstop was best known for his defensive prowess, but he will also be remembered for hitting two inside-the-park home runs in the same game in 1986.

 Nelson Cruz and the AL champion Rangers come to terms on a $16 million, two-year deal to keep the ALCS MVP in Texas.
 The agreement avoids an arbitration hearing that had been scheduled to take place next week.